sielerjm/michaelsieler/Career/internship.rst

 I'd like to contribute in a data science role where I can apply the knowledge gained during my graduate studies as well as learn new skills for managing data in the real world.

+If your company is interested in hiring a highly enthusiastic and self-motivated data scientist to your team, look no further!
+I'm your guy.
+Below are some skills I can offer you.

 Skills I can offer
 ------------------